fpapado/rive-offscreen-canvas/README.md

 This method is recommended to be called in the `onLoad` callback, to avoid blurry images on high-dpi screens, and might be called automatically in future Rive versions.

-At the moment, there is the `customDevicePixelRatio` option, but Rive needs to also reed the canvas `width` and `height`.
+At the moment, there is the `customDevicePixelRatio` option, but Rive needs to also read the canvas `width` and `height`.

-To solve this, `resizeDrawingSurfaceToCanvas` could take a callback, to defer to the caller for how to figure out the device pixel ratio, as well as width and height.
+To solve this, `resizeDrawingSurfaceToCanvas` could defer to the caller for how to figure out the device pixel ratio, as well as width and height.
-It could alternatively take `width` and `weight` as parameters in addition to `customDevicePixelRatio`, and skip the auto-detection if those are specified.
+It could take `width` and `weight` as parameters in addition to `customDevicePixelRatio`, and skip the auto-detection if those are specified.

 This approach seems compatible with this note from the Rive docs: